 Cocoa Brovas, "Super Brooklyn"

-The game: Super Mario Bros.
+The system: Nintendo The game: Super Mario Bros.

 While some people look to sampling as a means of unearthing sounds that would otherwise be overlooked, Cocoa Brovas (Smif-N-Wessun) used the theme song from Super Mario Bros. which is almost as recognizable in an audio format as the Nike Swoosh is to a person's eyes.

 Since there was absolutely no way for the duo to clear the sample, the song was released in an unofficial capacity but did lead to them signing with vaunted underground label, Rawkus Records.

 The system: Sega Dreamcast The game: Soulcalibur

 Through the years, Eminem has endured his fair share of controversy.
 However, when many complained that his own lyrical style mimicked that of legendary Juice Crew emcee, Masta Ace, the latter wasn't willing to fan the flames in order to advance his own stock after Eminem had skyrocketed.